kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot/ui-animation.md

  InventoryHide -> InventoryShow if IsVisible is true InventoryShow -> InventoryHide if IsVisible is false

- - Step 10: Test: Play the Scene, Press the 'Tab' key to switch between showing / hiding the InventoryDisplay Prefab.
+ - **Step 10: Test: Play the Scene, Press the 'Tab'** key to switch between showing / hiding the InventoryDisplay Prefab.

- Troubleshooting:
+ **Troubleshooting: **
- 1. Make sure that the Parameter: IsVisible is spelled the same as within the InventoryDisplay.cs script.
+ 1. Make sure that the Parameter: **IsVisible** is spelled correctly, it must match spelling / capitalization used within the InventoryDisplay.cs script.
- 2. Make sure the InventoryDisplay.cs script has been added as a component to the ISimple_Inventory Prefab.
+ 2. Make sure the **InventoryDisplay.cs** script has been added as a component to the ISimple_Inventory Prefab.